 Individual Lemon Meringue Pie.

-Surprisingly this recipe is for four but you can make it an ‘ensemble’ dish and make two tarts on one day and then make up two tarts on another day.
-However the key to achieving this is to ensure that you do not leave the lemon mix in the tart case over night as it will go soggy.
+However, the key to achieving this is to ensure that you do not leave the lemon mix in the tart case overnight as it will go soggy.

-Whilst I am on the subject of balance ever aspect of a lemon meringue pie is equally important, you need the sharpness of the lemon to match up to the sweetness of the meringue.
+Whilst I am on the subject of balance every aspect of a lemon meringue pie is equally important.
+You need the sharpness of the lemon to match up to the sweetness of the meringue.

-In fact in many ways each component should be a little ‘too much’ on their own, relying on each other to create a zen like level of balance in the dish.
+In many ways, each component should be a little ‘too much’ on their own.
+Relying on each other to create a zen-like level of balance in the dish.